 A toxic workplace comes in many forms.
-Shaun McCarthy, CEO at Human Synergistics, says common examples include environments where:
+Shaun McCarthy, chairman at Human Synergistics Australia, says common examples include environments where:

-- Bullying is not only allowed to happen, but no action is taken when it is reported
+- Bullying is allowed to happen, and no action is taken when it is reported

 - General harassment is accepted as being normal